-Some helmets are women specific and even feature a special gap to allow for a pony tail, such as Specialized’s Hair Port system.
+Some helmets are women’s specific and even feature a special gap to allow for a ponytail, such as Specialized’s Hair Port system.
 However, most helmets are unisex and will fit both men and women.

 Bike helmet adjustment/retention system

-This is used to adjust the fit of the helmet to your specific head size.
-These are commonly adjusted by a click wheel or some kind of ratchet system.
+The retention system is used to adjust the fit of the helmet to your specific head size.
+These are commonly adjusted by a dial or some kind of ratchet system.
 The best ones can be operated with a single hand, which is useful for making slight adjustments on the move.